NatashaPredov/Project-3/Code_3_Moving_Average_Model/README.md

 ## Moving Average Modeling Process
 ![EMATREND_BNS… (3) - JupyterLab - Google Chrome 2_8_2023 11_53_21 AM](https://user-images.githubusercontent.com/110307714/218336164-2300cb9a-2bc5-4ba1-9917-c0e7a584c1cd.png)

-The purpose of this code is to calculate the average change for the UpsideBreakout (ema8 > ema20) and DownsideBreakout (ema20 > ema8) over the lookahead period in stock data.
+### The purpose of this code is to calculate the average change for the UpsideBreakout (ema8 > ema20) and DownsideBreakout (ema20 > ema8) over the lookahead period in stock data.
-# A copy of the input stock data is created using the "dfCopy = stock_data.copy()" line.
+- A copy of the input stock data is created using the "dfCopy = stock_data.copy()" line.
-# The index of the copy of the data is reset using "dfCopy = dfCopy.reset_index()" line.
+- The index of the copy of the data is reset using "dfCopy = dfCopy.reset_index()" line.
-# The lookahead period is defined as 'lookahead = 30' and the variables 'UpsideBreakout' and 'DownsideBreakout' are set to False.
+- The lookahead period is defined as 'lookahead = 30' and the variables 'UpsideBreakout' and 'DownsideBreakout' are set to False.
 The variable 'CloseAtCrossover' is     set to 'NaN'.
-# Two dictionaries, 'dctUpsideBreakout' and 'dctDownsideBreakout' are also created to store the change in the close price.
+- Two dictionaries, 'dctUpsideBreakout' and 'dctDownsideBreakout' are also created to store the change in the close price.
-# The dfCopy dataframe is then iterated over using for index, row in 'dfCopy.iterrows():' to identify the occurrences of the 'UpsideBreakout' and 'DownsideBreakout' events.
+- The dfCopy dataframe is then iterated over using for index, row in 'dfCopy.iterrows():' to identify the occurrences of the 'UpsideBreakout' and 'DownsideBreakout'     events.
-# If an 'UpsideBreakout' event is identified, the average change for the next lookahead days is calculated and stored in the 'dctUpsideBreakout' dictionary.
+- If an 'UpsideBreakout' event is identified, the average change for the next lookahead days is calculated and stored in the 'dctUpsideBreakout' dictionary.
-# If a 'DownsideBreakout' event is identified, the average change for the next lookahead days is calculated and stored in the 'dctDownsideBreakout' dictionary.
+- If a 'DownsideBreakout' event is identified, the average change for the next lookahead days is calculated and stored in the 'dctDownsideBreakout' dictionary.
 - The code will output the average change for the 'UpsideBreakout' and 'DownsideBreakout' events over the lookahead period, stored in the dictionaries 'dctUpsideBreakout' and 'dctDownsideBreakout'.
 The close price after 16 days from the crossover event is also stored in the 'Close16' column of the 'dfCopy' dataframe.
 - ![Project-3_EMA_TREND_BMO ipynb at main · NatashaPredov_Project-3 - Google Chrome 2_12_2023 3_51_59 PM](https://user-images.githubusercontent.com/110307714/218336539-fa8867f3-ee06-4a52-8151-98efb1524126.png)
+### Trend Length
 - A new column, trend_length, is created to store the length of the trend, and a new column, trend, is created to store the direction of the trend.

 - The following variables are initialized to track the crossovers: